Edgars Vinters: Style

 Vinters was a realist painter who also took inspiration from the impressionist movement.
 The majority of his works were landscape and still-life paintings, emphasizing natural landscapes and flowers; however, he did also paint some urban scenes.
 Early works from his childhood and youth were made with pencil and ink pen; later, he made linocuts and pastel works for a short time, before starting his predominant medium of oil painting.
-Frequently in his craft he made aquarelles and, as a speciality during the 1970s, monotypes.
+Frequently in his craft he made aquarelles and, as a specialty during the 1970s, monotypes.
 However, oil painting remained his primary medium throughout his career.
 Vinters painted many of his works en plein air.

 Vinters' work was acclaimed for its usage of light and color; through his usage of layering and blurs, he achieved a wide range of lighting and color levels even within individual pieces.
-He has described his primary goal in painting as "to strive for the light."
+He has described his primary goal in painting as "to strive for the light".

 Private life

 In 1951 Vinters married Helma Krause, a teacher and colleague.
-Their only child son Ilmārs was born in 1958.
-Vinters was buried on May 2, 2014 at the 1st Riga Forest Cemetery in the northeastern part of Riga at the side of his mother.
+They had one child, a son named Ilmārs, who was born in 1958.
+Vinters was buried on 2 May 2014 at the 1st Riga Forest Cemetery in the northeastern part of Riga at the side of his mother.

 Awards and honors

-On November 16, 2009 Edgars Vinters was awarded the Order of the Three Stars by President Valdis Zatlers in recognition of his lifetime achievement.
+On 16 November 2009 Edgars Vinters was awarded the Order of the Three Stars by President Valdis Zatlers in recognition of his lifetime achievement.

-During a state visit by Turkish President Abdullah Gül on April 2, 2013 in Latvia, the Latvian President Andris Bērziņš presented to the Turkish presidential couple as a gift a painting of Edgars Vinters.
+During a state visit by Turkish President Abdullah Gül on 21 April 2013 in Latvia, the Latvian President Andris Bērziņš presented to the Turkish presidential couple as a gift a painting of Edgars Vinters.
 Some of Vinters' paintings were also included in the personal collection of Princess Diana.